BEdwardsIT/ActiveDirectoryLab/README.md

 <br/>
 Once your machine restarts, you'll be greeted with a new "MYDOMAIN\Administrator" screen.
 Sign in to your machine and your account to begin the next portion, where we'll be creating a dedicated domain admin account. <br/>
 <br/>
 Begin by clicking your "start" icon, choose "Windows Administrative Tools", then "Active Directory Users and Computers".
 From there, right-click on your domain name and a drop down menu will appear.
 Go to "New", then "Organizational Unit".
 Use "ADMINS" as your "new object" name and uncheck the "Protect container..." option then click OK to continue.
 Now, right-click "ADMINS", go to "New", then choose "User".
 We'll fill out our admin information here.
 Type you first and last name into the appropriate fields and, for "User logon name", format the entry as *a-first initial last name* as shown in the example pic.
 Click "next" to continue to the password select screen.
 To keep things simple, just use the password you use to log in to your machine.
 Make sure the "Password never expires" option is checked and click "Next" to continue, then click "Finish".
+Finally, right-click on your name, then "Properties".
+Click on "Member Of", which will open a Domain Services Folder.
+Click "Add" and type "Domain Admins" into the "Enter the object names..." field.
+Click "Check Names", then "OK".
+After that, click "Apply" then "OK" to finish.
+Now, our domain admin account is ready to use.

 </p>
                 <img src="images/step3.png" alt="Install Server 2019">